 What could be better

-At $500 (check this listing for the latest live prices)for a pack of three units, the Linksys Velop is much more expensive than Google Wi-Fi, which sells a pack of three units for only $299 (check this listing for the latest live prices).
-On the other hand, Netgear Orbi sells its two-unit package for only $400 (check this listing for the latest live prices), and these two units can easily cover the same area that three Velop nodes cover.
+At its price (check this listing for the latest live prices) for a pack of three units, the Linksys Velop is much more expensive than Google Wi-Fi, which sells a pack of three units for (check this listing for the latest live prices).
+On the other hand, Netgear Orbi sells its two-unit package (check this listing for the latest live prices), and these two units can easily cover the same area that three Velop nodes cover.

 Furthermore, there is no way for you to set your Linksys Velop up other than through the smart phone app.
-It would have been better if you are able to use a Web-based interface to control your mesh network.
+It would have been better if you are able to use a Web-based interface to control your mesh router system.

 Like the Linksys Velop, Netgear Orbi has a tri-band system that guarantees speedy Wi-Fi connections for every nook and cranny in your house.
 You get fast Wi-Fi speeds even when you’re at the poolside, or in your bedroom.